 There is one design decision you can't see, and that's the choice to once again not include an NFC chip in a Moto G phone.
 I understood this a few years back when NFC and contactless payments were still kind of a niche thing, but services like Google Pay and Apple Pay have taken off in the country to the point where not including NFC on the G Power could make it a no-go for some shoppers.

 You could argue that it's a cost-saving decision, but I'm not buying that.
-You can go out right now and buy the Nokia 4.2 for a mere $159, and it includes NFC for Google Pay just fine.
+You can go out right now and buy the Nokia 4.2 for less, and it includes NFC for Google Pay just fine.
 I don't know why Motorola is so adamant about omitting NFC from its budget phones, but at some point, it has to stop.

 When it comes to the Moto G Power's display, we have a 6.4-inch IPS panel with a Full HD+ resolution of 2300 x 1080.
 Considering how much the G Power costs, it's not a bad display by any means.
 Colors are nice and vibrant without being overdone (I have the display on Saturated mode), whites are very stark thanks to this being an IPS panel, and I'm really glad Motorola went with a Full HD+ resolution on this year's G Power compared to the 720p HD one we had on the G7 Power from 2019.

 The display isn't perfect, but for $200, it's pretty darn good.

 My biggest issue with the G Power's display is that the lighting around the edges seems a bit inconsistent on my model.
 Looking at the bottom bezel or the hole-punch cutout on a white screen, you can see what looks like a shadow around them.
 It doesn't take away from watching videos or playing games, but it is something that catches my eye whenever I'm on Twitter or the Play Store.